-You’re undead, you have no head, but at least you have a sense of humor.
+You’re undead, you have no head, but at least you have a sense of humour.
 Dead Cells is a 2.5D roguelike that will stand out amongst other titles in the genre.

 The first person you come in contact with makes fun of you for having no head or tongue to speak with.
-Your character responds with hand motions that fits well.
-There is light humor throughout the game with objects you can interact with and text that follows.
+Your character responds with hand motions that fit well.
+There is light humour throughout the game with objects you can interact with and text that follows.

 I’m glad I pre-purchased this title on the eShop, and for $19.99 I’m getting my money’s worth.
 This is a great game and I recommend getting it.